LISTEN TO MY LATEST PODCAST EPISODE

 • You know how to build and run an email list?
 Trading companies who are a little behind the times may be dying for this!

-If you’re not sure, answer these three questions to decide.
+If you’re unsure what services you should offer, answer these three questions to decide.

 1. What do you love doing?